-"I was very impressed with the quality of the program and the fact that the staff went above and beyond to ensure that they taught our students exactly what they needed to know for their PBL."
+"I was very impressed with the quality of the program and the fact that the staff went above and beyond to ensure that they taught our students exactly what they needed to know for their Project Based Learning."
 "This was so closely aligned with our studies in science.
-It was wonderful!!"
+It was wonderful!"
 "This was the easiest and least stressful field trip I have ever coordinated.
 Absolutely the best field trip!"
 "As an educator, it was wonderful to feel less stressed on a field trip.
 You took care of everything!
 GEHC is a perfect place with so many opportunities for learning directly coordinated with Georgia standards."

+OUTREACH

-OUTREACH OUR EDUCATORS BRING THE ACTIVITIES TO YOU!
-Visits can be customized to fit your schools needs and our science and social studies programs provide students with high-quality, high-interest instruction while providing teachers with the convenience of a unique field study in their own classroom.
-We have two types of Outreach programs from which to choose: Instructor-Led or Discovery Dome
+OUR EDUCATORS BRING THE ACTIVITIES TO YOU!

+Visits can be customized to fit your school's needs, and our science and social studies programs provide students with high-quality, high-interest instruction while providing teachers with the convenience of a unique field study in their own classroom.

-INSTRUCTOR-LED OUTREACH $\ensuremath{\mathsf{PRE-K}}$ Aligned with the Georgia standards for early childhood education.
+PRE-K Aligned with the Georgia Early Learning Development Standards for early childhood education.
 Georgia Animals In My Backyard Through hands-on investigation with our skins and skulls collection, uncover how Georgia's forest friends look and behave differently.
-Interactive games, a take-home craft, and a playful visit with our resident turtle show animals' needs and help students appreciate the role they play in protecting our wildlife.
+Interactive games and a playful visit with our resident turtle show animals' needs and help students appreciate the role they play in protecting our wildlife.
 Bees, Bears, and Breakfast Black bear, black bear where can he be?
 Our educators share stories, songs, games, and fun bear facts with your students.
 It's an exciting adventure as you get to know North America's smallest bear!

-Exploring Plants, Animals, Rocks and Soil Through investigative plant and animal activities, hands-on exploration of animal skins, and a take-home nature craft, explore the relationship between plants, animals, rocks, and soil.
+KINDERGARTEN Exploring Plants, Animals, Rocks and Soil Through investigative plant and animal activities and hands-on exploration of animal skins, explore the relationship between plants, animals, rocks, and soil.
 Exploring Centuries of Childhood: Then and Now Compare and contrast a child's life in the past to current day.
 Sort and classify objects found throughout the centuries, enjoy hands-on activities, and play games highlighting clothing, toys, houses, chores, and school in the 1800s and today.
-FIRST GRADE GEAS

-Everything Needs Water

-Through hands-in-dirt adventures and team activities, discover the basic needs of plants and animals in Georgia forests.
-Participate in a 'what belongs in our stream' activity to drive home the importance of protecting and preserving our streams!

-Early American Heroes

-Get immersed in the everyday lives of Benjamin Franklin and Thomas Jefferson, who had a passion for science and the environment.
+FIRST GRADE Everything Needs Water Through hands-in-dirt adventures and team activities, discover the basic needs of plants and animals in Georgia forests.
+Participate in a What Belongs in Our Stream activity to drive home the importance of protecting and preserving our streams!
+Early American Heroes Get immersed in the everyday lives of Benjamin Franklin and Thomas Jefferson, who had a passion for science and the environment.
 Educators in period attire demonstrate several of Franklin's inventions and highlight gardening practices conducted at Jefferson's family home.
 Use artifacts and replicas to understand the differences and similarities of everyday life between then and now.

-SECOND GRADE

-Georgia's Native People Knowledge and Know How Discover the tools and technology the Cherokee and Creek utilized in their daily lives.
+SECOND GRADE Georgia's Native People Knowledge and Know-How Discover the tools and technology the Cherokee and Muscogee utilized in their daily lives.
 Hear stories that explore Native American understanding of the environment and explore their cultural impact and contributions.